This question has been asked multiple times in forums, blogs and by community users.

 Step 2: Select “Advanced” radio button and put API details.
 The screenshot below shows examples for connecting to HubSpot ‘Companies’ API endpoint.

-Here we take Azure Data Factory as a mean to pull data from Google Analytics API.
+Here we take Azure Data Factory to pull data from Google Analytics API.

 Note: In the example below “FlattenJSON” is an Azure Function to simplify complex JSON returned by Google Analytics API.